-Student Body, Facilities, Advising and Mentoring, Meetings, Admissions, and Financial Aid.
+Student Body, Facilities, Combined Programs, Mentoring and Advising, Admissions, and Financial Aid.

 II.
 DEGREE REQUIREMENTS